swivelmargarita/qemu-notes/README.md

 [[_TOC_]]

 ## Description
-Compilation of useful information, scripts and cli options examples I learned whilst exploring QEMU
+Compilation of useful information, scripts and cli options examples I learned whilst exploring QEMU.
+Note that this applies to x86_64 systems, as it is tested on 64 bit system.

 ## Scripts
 ### Bridged tap network setup